Study: The Greenest States in the U.S.

 Vermont is doing the best at loving Mother Earth and West Virginia is doing the worst, according to a new survey by WalletHub that ranked all 50 states based on the current health of the environment and residents’ environmental-friendliness.

-“Without a doubt, the bar for being eco-friendly is higher in Vermont than any place I’ve lived,” says Drew Simmons, president of Pale Morning Media.
+“Without a doubt, the bar for being eco-friendly is higher in Vermont than any place I’ve lived,” said Drew Simmons, president of Pale Morning Media.
 He grew up in Boulder, Colorado, and also has lived in Seattle, Washington, and Jackson Hole, Wyoming.

 WalletHub, a personal finance website owned by Evolution Finance, Inc., compared the states across three key measurements: environmental quality, eco-friendly behaviors, and climate-change contributions.
 Using 23 relevant metrics, the researchers graded each state on a 100-point scale, with 100 representing the highest level of eco-friendliness.

-Eco-friendly brand NEMO Equipment intentionally sought out New Hampshire as its home, says Kate Paine, VP of marketing.
+Eco-friendly brand NEMO Equipment intentionally sought out New Hampshire as its home, said Kate Paine, VP of marketing.
 Being 15 minutes from the ocean and just south of the White Mountains helps them maintain a close connection to the environment.

-“Naturally, the closer you are to a natural habitat and the more time you spend in it, the more awareness you build within yourselves and the easier it is to maintain an ethos of care,” Paine says.
+“Naturally, the closer you are to a natural habitat and the more time you spend in it, the more awareness you build within yourselves and the easier it is to maintain an ethos of care,” Paine said.

-Paine agreed with New Hampshire’s ranking in the top 10.
+Paine agreed with New Hampshire’s ranking in the top ten.
 She says NEMO uses its location in an eco-conscious community to recruit and retain employees who share the brand’s values, as well as interact with the larger community—good business with a positive impact.

-“Interestingly, in New Hampshire, famously the ‘Live Free or Die’ state, a lot of this progressive action is driven from a grassroots movement of individuals and businesses who care and therefore act,” Paine says.
+“Interestingly, in New Hampshire, famously the ‘Live Free or Die’ state, a lot of this progressive action is driven from a grassroots movement of individuals and businesses who care and therefore act,” Paine said.
 “There’s a lot of organizing around renewable energy, local agriculture, land conservation, and waste reduction.
 We’re a member of New Hampshire Businesses for Social Responsibility, which offers a great forum for connecting with businesses who share the same goals.
 I’ve been really impressed by the motivation and intentionality of the business community in New Hampshire.”

-“It’s about people growing their own food and being very close to the land, whether they live in Burlington or in Cabot,” he says.
+“It’s about people growing their own food and being very close to the land, whether they live in Burlington or in Cabot,” he said.
 “It’s a small state and people are working the land and they’re aware that to do it and to do it for as long as they’ve been doing it, it requires some social cooperation and being green is that thing.”

 See how your state stacks up in the full report here.
 Key findings include: